AshwinJecku27/AshwinJecku_BlueStampPortfolio/index.md

 - What you've accomplished since your previous milestone: I have added the AI API and the speaker which allows the AI's output to be heard through text to speech.
 - What your biggest challenges and triumphs were at BSE: My biggest challenge was the IMX708 autofocus camera not working.
 The entire picture was blurry due to the autofocus not focusing.
-- A summary of key topics you learned about
+- A summary of key topics you learned about: I have learned alot about the hardware side of engineering.
+I came into bluestamp with knowledge about coding, however, I didn't even know what a raspberry pi was.
+Through this program, I have learned a lot about engineering.
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE: I hope to learn about the different aspects of engineering and the career paths associated with them.